RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-vector-sum.md

 array).
 We save the accumulated value in our `value` member variable.

 3. Finally, we implement a `join` method which composes the operations of two Sum instances that were previously split.
 Here we simply add the accumulated sum of the instance we are being joined with to our own.

-Here's the definition of the `Sum` functor:
+Here's the definition of the `Sum` function object:

 {% highlight cpp %}